 - Develop a new concept of modular and dependable robotics, reusing hardware to perform multiple functions in the field of AIS for space and extreme land environments.
 This programme will rely on the world-leading Centaurus robotic platform that will be modified to become a reconfigurable land robot.

-The Leonardo Labs, which will develop skills transversal to the company’s business areas in the field of unmanned and robotics, are: Future Rotorcraft Technologies, Future Aircraft Technologies, Space Technologies, Future Electronics & Sensing, Applied Artificial Intelligence, HPC\Cloud\Big Data Technologies, Intelligent Autonomous System.
+The Leonardo Labs, which develop skills transversal to the company’s business areas in the field of unmanned and robotics, are: Future Rotorcraft Technologies, Future Aircraft Technologies, Space Technologies, Future Electronics & Sensing, Applied Artificial Intelligence, HPC\Cloud\Big Data Technologies, Intelligent Autonomous System.